Voluntary Supplemental Insurance

 How Does It Work With Medical Insurance?

-Here’s an example: If you were to enroll in a $15,000 critical illness plan and suffer a heart attack, the plan would pay you the full $15,000* to be used for anything you need, including a deductible, coinsurance or long-term rehabilitation.
+Here’s an example: If you were enrolled in a $15,000 critical illness plan and suffered a heart attack, the plan would pay you the full $15,000* to be used for anything you need, including a deductible, coinsurance or long-term rehabilitation.

 * Critical illness insurance has state variations, exclusions and limitations.